shoppad/mesa-templates/shopify/order/send-fulfillment-issue-to-slack-channel/README.md

 - Click **Add New Webhook to Workspace**.
 - Select a channel that the app will post to and click Authorize.
 - Click **Copy** near your Webhook URL and paste the value as a Secret, with the key as "slack-webhook-url."
-- Save the slack channel name you wish to use (for example "#unfulfilled-orders") as a Storage item, with the key as "slack-channel."
+- Save the slack channel name you wish to use (for example "#unfulfilled-orders") as a Storage Item, with the key as `slack-channel.`
-- Enable the automation.
+- Enable the Automation in the right sidebar and click **Save**.

 ## Optional Configuration
 Changing the date range for unfulfilled orders